Table of Contents

 Future changes to operations will be announced on the Library's homepage and on the Library Hours page and communicated out through campus channels.

-Updated as of May 29, 2020.
+Updated as of September 9, 2020.

 For the latest campus-wide information and announcements, visit the university Coronavirus (COVID-19) Information and Updates.